Reiuiji/docker-mumble-server/README.md

 `docker start mumble-server`

+You can follow the scripts for a baseline of start and stoping the server.

 The log file will be created in /path/to/config/mumble-server/mumble-server.log, and the sqlite DB will be created in that directory as well.

+Make sure the folder of where the mumble-server is located is in a secure location.
+Recomend only giving read only access to the docker group.